nairagrig99/nairagrig99/README.md

 - 👋 Hi, I’m Naira
 - 👀 I’m interested in everything)
-- 🌱 I’m currently learning Shopify and React
+- 🌱 I’m currently learning React

-- ⚡ Fun fact: I like dance )
+- ⚡ Fun fact: I like codding.swimming.dancing, and everything)

 <!---
 nairagrig99/nairagrig99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.